HR & Payroll Software from TankhaPay

-Written by 9:10 am Payrolling
+Written by 9:10 am HR Glossary

-Human Capital Management – Best Practices
+What Is Human Capital Management (HCM)?

 Human Capital Management

 Organisations today understand that their workforce is their greatest asset, and success is no longer only about products or services but also about people.
-As a result, human capital management (HCM) has become a driving force behind many new business practices, a growing abundance of HCM software solutions, and an emphasis on human capital as a competitive advantage.
+As a result, Human Capital Management (HCM) has become a driving force behind many new business practices, a growing abundance of HCM software solutions, and an emphasis on human capital as a competitive advantage.

 Let’s discuss what HCM is and why it’s important.

-Components of Human Capital Management
+Components of Human Capital Management (HCM)

 The components of HCM are as follows: